benhowell/react-grid-gallery/README.md

 ### General Notes

+ * [react-grid-gallery](https://github.com/benhowell/react-grid-gallery) is built for modern browsers and therefore IE support is limited to IE 11 and newer.

  * As the inspiration for this component comes from [Google Photos](https://photos.google.com/), very small thumbnails may not be the most aesthetically pleasing due to the border size applied when selected.
 A sensible rowHeight default of 180px has been chosen, but rowHeights down to 100px are still reasonable.

  * Gallery width is determined by the containing element.